 The caveat, Sharfstein admitted is that FDA has yet to offer any frame of reference for such a list.
 The Council for Responsible Nutrition and the American Herbal Products Association earlier attempts to provide a list of grandfathered ingredients was met with skepticism by FDA in past years.
 Sharfstein said this is one aspect that FDA must address, which may require collaboration between the agency and the industry.

-Editor's Note: Sharfstein's comments today were well received by the audience at the CRN conference.
+Editors Note: Sharfstein’s comments today were well received by the audience at the CRN conference.
 He is a firm believer in dietary supplements, especially since lactase dietary supplements allowed him to put ice cream back on his menu after many years of avoiding dairy products.
 In all the impression that I noted from this tone is there are serious problems to address such as adulteration and spiking, but that in the coming year, as GMPs move toward smaller, outlier companies, that many of the bad players will finally be identified through enforcement actions and/or mandatory GMP compliance issues.
 The audience questions were specific to recent enforcement actions surrounding hydroxycut, adverse event reports and upcoming legislation on food safety bills in the House and Senate.
+By Kimberly Lord Stewart at CRN Conference.